TomBurdge/tipitaka/README.md

 * I will finish with a writeup of my results.
 Hopefully, this will one day be published...

 There are still some English language words passing through to the final stage.
-I will correct this before I begin performing extensive clustering (initial clustering results, however, look promising).
+I will correct this before I begin performing extensive clustering.
+(Initial clustering results look promising.
+There are some serious issues with the number of features and overfitting, but the research still reflects the results being replicated.
+I am planning to take a look at the original R findings and checking where in the ML workflow PCA is implemented).

 Although this is a personal and academic project, the repository reflects some of my personal preferences for data and machine learning engineering: